 Henri Hayden was a School of Paris painter, mainly of still life and landscape.

-Hayden was born in Warsaw and studied engineering at Warsaw Polytechnic (1902-5).
-He also studied painting at the School of Fine Arts and soon decided to quit engineering and devote himself entirely to painting.
+Hayden was born in Warsaw and studied engineering at Warsaw Polytechnic from 1902.
+Alongside this he studied painting at the Ecole des Beaux-Arts and, in 1905, decided to devote himself entirely to painting.

-Hayden moved in 1907 to Paris, along with many other European artists of his generation, where he briefly studied at the art school La Palette.
-He travelled to Brittany most summers from 1909-18 to paint in its unique light.
+Hayden moved to Paris in 1907, then a hotbed for the European artists of his generation, and briefly studied at the art school La Palette.
+He travelled to Brittany most summers from 1909-18 to paint in its unique light, including Le Pouldu and Pont Aven.
 His first solo exhibition was at the Galerie Druet, Paris, in 1911.
 He was influenced by Cézanne, whose groundbreaking retrospective had been shown in the city the same year Hayden had arrived, and decided to join the Cubist movement (1915-21) where he became friends with the small circle including Braque, Gris, Lipchitz and Picasso.
 In 1916 the exclusive Cubist dealer, Leonce Rosenberg, brought Hayden under contract.